jiachen247/llvm-sauce/README.md

 After running `nix-shell` you will want to resume installation from `yarn install` onwards.

 ### Compiling a Source file
-After installing dependencies and building the project you can compile a Souce file to llvm with the following command where `program.js` is a file contain the Source 1 program to be compiled.
+After installation you can compile a Source program with the following command (substitute `program.js` for the file containing the program to be compiled):
 ```
 $ node ./dist/index.js program.js
 ```

-Note the follow available compiler flags,
+Note the following available compiler flags:

 - `-o FILE` , `output=FILE`: Write LLVM target LLVM IR bytecode to a file specified by `FILE`
 - `-t` , `--tco`:  Optimize tail recursive calls to respect ES6 PTC semantics